Skip to content

 Helmet of SALVATION (v.
 17)

-What it is: Assurance of salvation—knowing you belong to God.
-Why it matters: Satan attacks your MIND—thoughts, beliefs, identity.
-Helmet protects head (your thoughts).
+What it is: Assurance of salvation, knowing you belong to God.
+Why it matters: Satan attacks your MIND, your thoughts, beliefs, and identity.
+The helmet protects your head (your thoughts).
 Knowing you're saved = protection against "You're not good enough" lies.
 How to put it on: Remind yourself: "I'm God's child (John 1:12).
-I'm sealed by Holy Spirit (Eph 1:13).
+I'm sealed by the Holy Spirit (Eph 1:13).
 My salvation is SECURE."
-Don't let enemy steal assurance.
+Don't let the enemy steal your assurance.

 6